dotnet/AspNetCore.Docs/aspnetcore/blazor/supported-platforms.md

 :::moniker range=">= aspnetcore-5.0"

-Blazor WebAssembly and Blazor Server are supported in the browsers shown in the following table on both mobile and desktop platforms.
+Blazor is supported in the browsers shown in the following table on both mobile and desktop platforms.

 | Browser         | Version         |
 | --------------- | --------------- |